marco-lavagnino/twitter_clone/README.md

 npm run dev
 ```

+Once the project is setup, go to [http://localhost:8080](http://localhost:8080) to see the Twitter Clone.

 ## Notes

 Since I can assume the users have a modern browser, I've replaced jQuery AJAX call